ShadowLp174/poll-bot/README.md

 This Bot was designed to create easy understandable polls with nice UI for Discord servers.
 Based on [u/Feeeeddmmmeee's](https://www.reddit.com/user/Feeeeddmmmeee) suggestion for Discord polls.

+*Note: This bot is not perfect and is full of bugs...
+So please report issues on GitHub.
+If you need a presentation of the bot write me on Discord (ShadowLp174#2717)*

 ## Installation

 <!--- **Important: This is not up-to-date and should be changed in the future** -->